tomjakubowski/gerrit-ref-updated-hudson/README.md

 # gerrit-hudson

-Cleverly named project which provides a useful `ref-updated` hook for Gerrit to trigger a Hudson build, or to ping any URL you like.
+Cleverly named project which provides a useful `ref-updated` hook for Gerrit to trigger a Hudson build.

 Requires Python 2, tested on 2.6.5.